Shared Values

 }

 For example, if your Application default value contains DEBUG_LOGGING, and it is set to WARNING, for the selected Environment, you can choose to turn DEBUG_LOGGING to OFF.
-Values referenced in the container variables section of a Workload, via ${values.KEY}, will now be resolved to the value defined for the respective environment.
+This can be referenced in the container variables section of a Workload, via the ${values.DEBUG_LOGGING} placeholder , and will now be resolved to OFF.

 Use Shared Values